Stewart leads No. 25 Washington to 73-56 win over Montana - WHIZ News

+SEATTLE (AP) — Young players have a long list of things to learn early in the season.
+Washington coach Mike Hopkins checked off a few items — and probably added some — after his team’s latest win.

-SEATTLE (AP) — Isaiah Stewart scored 18 points in just 15 minutes, Jayden McDaniels added 14 points and No. 25 Washington beat Montana 73-56 on Friday night.
+Isaiah Stewart scored 18 points in just 15 minutes, Jayden McDaniels added 14 points and the 25th-ranked Huskies beat Montana 73-56 on Friday night.

+“It’s like anything, sometimes you take a step forward and two steps back,” Hopkins said.
+“But you always see good things.
+I think as a coach, just how I’m built, it’s never going to be OK until it’s OK.
+You’re constantly challenging, raising the standard, getting frustrated.
+These guys, they’re good kids, they’re good learners, we know they want to win.
+It’s just selling it every day.”

-The Huskies (4-1) relentlessly went to the paint — whether their center was on the floor or not — and used their length to stymie the Grizzlies and force 20 turnovers.
-Washington outscored Montana 38-10 under the basket and drew 34 fouls, hitting 22 of 28 free throws to power to the win.
+Washington (4-1) relentlessly went to the paint — whether its center was on the floor or not — and used its size to stymie the Grizzlies and force 20 turnovers.
+The Huskies outscored Montana 38-10 under the basket and drew 34 fouls, hitting 22 of 28 free throws to power to their second straight win.

-It was the second straight win for Washington, which is on a seven-game nonconference homestand.
+However, the young Huskies committed 21 turnovers, missed all 11 3-pointers and let a pesky Grizzlies squad stick around until late in the second half as Stewart sat on the bench with foul trouble.

 Kendall Manuel scored 15 points and Sayeed Pridgett had 13 for Montana (1-4), which has lost three straight.